jaysylvester/citizen/README.md

       <code>app.cache.clear()</code>
     </td>
     <td>
-      <a href="#object-caching">Application cache</a> used internally by citizen, also available for your app.
+      <a href="#object-caching">Application cache</a> and key/value store used internally by citizen, also available for your app.
     </td>
   </tr>
   <tr>